 Screenshot of BigCommerce Checkout customization warning banner reading "Some kinds of custom checkout scripts or applications can affect PCI compliance.
 You are responsible for such changes in accordance with our Terms of Service"

-A Risky Alternative: JavaScript Injection for Minor Modifications
+JavaScript Injection for Minor Modifications

-• Are unsupported by BigCommerce
+• Is unsupported by BigCommerce

-• Introduce risks related to:
+• Introduces risks related to:

 • Security and compliance